runwayml/learn/docs/tutorials/tutorial_style_transfer.md

 ### Step 4

-To run **Adaptive Style Transfer** you will need download a `Checkpoint` for every style. `Checkpoints` are specific `Artifacts` that contains the information needed to apply a specific type of style to an image.
+To run **Adaptive Style Transfer** you will need download a `Checkpoint` for every style. `Checkpoints` are specific `Artifacts` that contain the information needed to apply a specific type of style to an image.

 Search for the **Style Checkpoint** dropdown and pick the `Checkpoint` you want to use.
 In this case we will download and use the Van Gogh `Checkpoint`.